-Solar Power Facts From Solar Energy Experts
+Solar Power Facts from Solar Energy Experts

 When considering solar power for a home, all the aspects need consideration.
-While a financially sound decision for homeowners, solar energy experts know that other facts, along with the ROI of solar, make photovoltaics a sound investment.
+While solar is a financially sound decision for homeowners, solar energy experts know that other facts, along with the ROI of solar, make photovoltaics a sound investment.

 Saving money may be one of the main reasons individuals and companies invest in solar.
 However, it isn’t the only outcome.

 Its growth has many positive side effects that we are just starting to realize.
 Together these factors make solar power a worthwhile investment for years to come.